You’re the CEO and are about to onboard a new advisor at your financial advisory firm. You want to make a lasting impression and set the proper tone.

 “Individual accountability ensures that the person committing the illegal act is held responsible and punished and, when appropriate, banned from the market,” the CFTC states in its most recent annual report.
 “It deters others, fearful of facing individual punishment, from breaking the law in the future.
 It incentivizes companies to develop cultures of compliance and to report to regulators when they find bad actors.”

 It also promotes the public’s confidence that the system is working to achieve justice.
-In pursuing these goals, a firm must consider the entire org chart including lower-level employees, supervisors, and others in control who may be culpable.
+In pursuing these goals, a firm must consider the entire organizational chart including lower-level employees, supervisors, and others in control who may be culpable.

 JLG assists firms and individuals through the numerous complicated and nuanced considerations relating to investment adviser or registered representative transitions.
 For more information, contact our team of attorneys today.